igomezv/nnogada/README.md

 ## TODO

 - Include convolutional, recurrent neural networks and other architectures.
-- To allow pytorch models.
+- To allow pytorch models for classification.
 - pip install.
-- Add all the examples included in the paper.